 He now doubles his efforts to ensure that clients at Steinger, Greene & Feiner receive the compensation they deserve.
 He wants every client who leaves their office to say, “I love my attorney!”

-The sacrifices his mother made shaped him into the man he is today and it’s that sense of duty and care that he strives to bring to the people Steinger, Greene & Feiner lawyers help every day.
+The sacrifices his mother made shaped him into the man he is today and it’s that sense of duty and care that he strives to bring to the people Steinger, Greene & Feiner lawyers help every day… Making Michael, one of the most determined and understanding car accident lawyers in West Palm Beach.